Stremax-Team/stremax-lang/README.md

 - ✅ Blockchain: Basic blockchain implementation with blocks, transactions, and mining
 - ✅ Smart Contracts: Basic smart contract implementation with state, functions, and events
 - ✅ CLI: Command-line interface for running Stremax-Lang programs

+## Recent Improvements

+- ✅ Block Scoping: Variables defined in blocks are now properly scoped
+- ✅ Boolean Literals: Direct support for boolean literals (true/false)
+- ✅ Logical Operators: Support for logical AND (&&) and OR (||) with short-circuit evaluation

 ## Project Structure